Procedure: Performance and development - Academic staff

 Performance and Development Process (PDP) refers to the process which guides performance management practices within the University, assisting staff to excel and meet their career goals and job expectations.

-Performance and Development Review (PDR) (referred to as a Performance Development Agreement within the Enterprise Agreement 2013 – 2016) is the pro-forma designed to record a staff member’s performance objectives/indicators; development needs; and actual performance over a defined period.
+Performance and Development Review (PDR) is the pro-forma designed to record a staff member’s performance objectives/indicators; development needs; and actual performance over a defined period.

-Performance Indicators describes the way in which a staff member and supervisor will define whether a performance objective has been achieved.
+Performance Indicators describe the way in which a staff member and supervisor will define whether a performance objective has been achieved.

 Academic Areas of Output are the defined aspects of an academic’s portfolio of activity.
 Includes: research/creative activity; education; and service/ public policy/leadership.

 Achievement relative to opportunity means assessing achievement against performance objectives and indicators relative to opportunity, taking into consideration any changes which may have impacted on performance and were beyond the control of the manager or staff member.

 - Understanding that academic staff work-patterns, the needs of the University and particular work places areas change from time-to-time the PDP will be managed by the following:

 - Establishing an agreed PDR via discussion between the staff member and their supervisor, including a review of contribution to date and career goals.

 - Taking into account the University Academic Profiles and any college or local guidelines, setting at least annually, by discussion between an individual staff member and their supervisor, clear performance objectives for the period.